andrewdavidmackenzie/flow/samples/arrays/DESCRIPTION.md

 * Setting initial value of a Value at startup
 * Multiple connections into and out of functions and values
 * Library Functions
-* Implicit conversion between arrays of objects and objects done by runtime
+* Implicit conversion between arrays of objects and objects done by run-time
 * Explicit conversion between a stream of objects and an array using the `compose_array` library function